Michigan Sex Offender Registry

 One of the most severe penalties attached to a sexual offense charge is the fact that the Michigan Sex Offender Registration Act (SORA) requires adults who are convicted sex offenders to register as sex offenders.

-There are three tiers that assist in determining how long the accused will have to register.
+Three tiers assist in determining how long the accused will have to register.
 The different tiers are determined by which sexual assault crime you are sentenced to.

 Tiers are determined by the severity of the crime.
 The more severe the crime, the HIGHER number tier you are assigned to.

-People often wonder: ‘is the sex offender registry is for life?’
+People often wonder: ‘Is the sex offender registry for life?’
 Depending on the tier level, convicted sex offenders may remain registered sex offenders on the Private or Public Sex Offender Registry for 15 years, 25 years, or life.

-Below are examples of crimes that sex offenders, if found guilty, may find themselves on the Public Sex Offender Registry for.
+Below are examples of crimes that sex offenders, if found guilty, may find themselves on the Public Sex Offender Registry.
 We have broken them out into their respective tiers:

 Tier One: Sex Offender Registry is for 15 years